The World's Most Popular Independently-Owned Website for Lesbian, Bisexual and Queer Women

 Will, wearing denim-on-denim (not really, but it does look like denim-on-denim, so), is ready to get "deep into their setlist" in anticipation of Regionals, that massively competitive season-ending event oddly attended by no more than three other musical groups, one of which is always a gimmick (old people! deaf people!)
 BUT unfortunately, Will now sees he's got a bunch of future genital warts crowding up the music room and it's time for sexual education.

-This education will not take place in sexual education class, where we've already flash-backed to see Mercedes have AIDS panic over Cucumbers (the same thing happened to me once but instead of cucumbers it was this gun-toting, stab-wound-sporting, small-time boxer from the Bronx who I met at The Olive Garden) but instead, in Glee Club.
+This education will not take place in sexual education class, where we’ve already flash-backed to see Mercedes have AIDS panic over Cucumbers (the same thing happened to me once but instead of cucumbers it was this gun-toting, stab-wound-sporting, small-time boxer who I met at The Olive Garden) but instead, in Glee Club.

 Since nobody dates outside of Glee Club, at least you're taking care of all these couples as packages and LET'S BE REAL Glee Club is actually a pilot music therapy program for kids at risk.
 In this case it's all the best looking kids in school at risk of growing up and becoming Republicans if you don't keep 'em humble and slushied and singing like a bunch of homosexual pansies every week.